Apply For A Piano! Logo

 As a part of Mundi Project's mission to actively break down socioeconomic and generational barriers by providing quality music experiences for all, the organization provides donated, used pianos to families and individuals who would not otherwise have access to quality, acoustic instruments.
 The process begins by completing the following application.
 Once received, Mundi Project staff will review applications on a rolling basis to determine preliminary eligibility.

-Once an applicant passes the initial screening, Mundi Project staff will schedule a Zoom interview with the Applicant and Learner to hear more about how a piano will benefit their lives.
-If applicants are accepted, they will be enrolled in our Piano Bank Pay-What-You-Can or Piano Scholars Program.
+Once an applicant passes the initial screening, Mundi Project staff will schedule a virtual interview with the applicant and any applicable learners to hear more about how a piano will benefit their lives.
+Accepted applicants are asked to pay a program fee to cover the costs associated with placing the piano (moving, tuning, etc.).
+Flexible payment options are available.
+Applicants may also apply to have the fee waived through our Piano Bank Scholars Program; scholarships are awarded based on need and at the discretion of Mundi Project staff.
 More specific information is given in the application below.

-If an instrument is placed with an applicant, the applicant will be asked to provide photos, videos, and a short thank-you note demonstrating how the piano has impacted their lives.
+If an instrument is placed with an applicant, the applicant will be asked to complete a "Gratitude Project."
+This will consist of sharing their story via photos, videos, and/or a short thank-you note demonstrating how the piano has impacted their lives.
+Following receipt of the Gratitude Project, Mundi Project will schedule and provide the first tuning of the piano (if applicable).

 We recommend that applicants and learners review the written questions here before filling out and submitting the online application.

-If you have any questions at all during this process, please reach out to Dylan Thomas at: dthomas@mundiproject.org
+If you have any questions at all during this process, please reach out to Jeremy Adriano at: jadriano@mundiproject.org

 • Primary Contact Information